|

 The lumbar support pillow I listed above is a favorite with my readers.

-Sit on Chairs Backwards
+4. Sit on a Chair Backwards

-If purchasing a lumbar support pillow isn’t in the budget, you can hack this by sitting on chairs backwards.
+Quick hack: try sitting on chairs backwards.
 Definitely not quite as effective, but it’ll do in a pinch.

-Exercise Ball
+5. This Exercise Ball

-1. It’s excellent preparation for labor—especially if your baby turns out to be sunny-side up.
+It’s excellent preparation for labor—especially if your baby turns out to be sunny-side up.
 It will gently encourage your baby into the best position.

-2. It can encourage your baby to go into the cephalic position (this is something you should absolutely focus on in the second and third trimester—-you do not want to deal with breech pregnancies).
+1. It can encourage your baby to go into the cephalic position (this is something you should absolutely focus on in the second and third trimester—-you do not want to deal with breech pregnancies).

 Related Post: How to Turn Your Baby from Posterior